caksoylar/keymap-drawer/README.md

 # `keymap-drawer`

-Parse QMK & ZMK keymaps and draw them in SVG format, with support for visualizing hold-taps and combos.
+Parse QMK & ZMK keymaps and draw them in vector graphics (SVG) format, with support for visualizing hold-taps and combos that are commonly used with smaller keyboards.

 (example SVG here)

 ## Features

 - Draw keymap representations consisting of multiple layers, hold-tap keys and combos
-  - Uses an intuitive and human-readable YAML format for specifying the keymap
+  - Uses a human-editable YAML format for specifying the keymap
   - Non-adjacent or 3+ key combos can be visualized by specifying its positioning relative to the keys, with automatically drawn dendrons to keys
 - Bootstrap the YAML representation by automatically parsing QMK or ZMK keymap files
-  - QMK keymaps are supported in json format as emitted by QMK Configurator and `qmk c2json` (and thus it is not possible to parse combos at the moment)
-  - ZMK formats are parsed from devicetree `.keymap` files with preprocessor applied, with full support for parsing combos and hold-taps
 - Arbitrary physical keyboard layouts (with rotated keys!) supported, along with parametrized ortho layouts
-  - Ortho layout generator supports split/non-split ortho layouts with row/column/thumb key counts, MIT/2x2u layouts for non-split, dropped pinky/inner columns
-  - Layouts for keyboards supported in QMK can be retrieved from QMK's Keyboards API using keyboard and layout names, similar to QMK Configurator
 - Both parsing and drawing are customizable with a config file, see ["Customization" section](#customization)

 See [examples folder](examples/) for example inputs and outputs.

+Compared to to visual editors like [KLE](http://www.keyboard-layout-editor.com/), `keymap-drawer` takes a more programmatic approach.
+It also decouples the physical keyboard layout from the keymap (i.e., layer and combo definitions) and provides the tooling to bootstrap it quickly from existing firmware configuration.

 ## Usage